How The Rust Compiler Prevents Mistakes

 pub fn drop<T>(_x: T) { }

-That’s all they wrote: take ownership of an _x of an unconstrained type T, and go out of scope, resulting in the deterministic deconstruction of _x.
+of an unconstrained type T, and go out of scope, resulting in the deterministic deconstruction of _x

-But what about std::move?
+But what about std::move

 Modern C++ introduced moving ownership.
 The move constructor invalidates the old owner in some agreed-upon way, even if the object is const.
 After the move, the old pointer may still be used (but that is not a good idea!).